buzzware/swas/setup-nginx.md

 	$ ./bin/stop
 	$ ./bin/restart

-### Nginx commands that you can also use are:
+### Test your nginx configuration:

-If you want to test your config is Ok or not, then you can do:
+If you want to test your config file:

 	$ cd /path/to/your/project/openresty/nginx
 	$ sbin/nginx -p `pwd` -c config/nginx.conf -t